gmcclarin/tyler/README.md

 TO DO

 - research hosts with the desired open domain
-- create new emialJS account with Tyler's email
+- crete EmailJs account connected with Tyler's email
 - restrict EmailJS domains: Accountn => security => domains
-- build a 404 WHOOPS page
+- LAST: MOBILE DESIGN

+DONE
+- Sticky Nav Bar
+- Footer
+- 404 Not Found Page with Button to safety
+- Contact form designed and functioning on EmailJS
+- Reveal on Scroll Effect